 If you are employed in the Kurdistan region, your employer will file your taxes on a quarterly basis (as of 21 April, 2017).
 The due date for each quarter’s filing and payment is the 21st day after the end of the calendar quarter (i.e. 21 April, 21 July, 21 October, and 21 January).

 If you are employed in other regions, your employer is required to file and pay taxes on your behalf by the 15th day of every month.

-The relevant tax forms for the Kurdistan region can be found on the Kurdistan Ministry of Finance’s website in Arabic and Kurdish, here.
-The relevant tax forms for other regions can be found on the Iraqi Ministry of Finance’s website in Arabic, here.
+The relevant tax forms for the Kurdistan region can be found on the Kurdistan Ministry of Finance’s website in Arabic and Kurdish, here(link is external).
+The relevant tax forms for other regions can be found on the Iraqi Ministry of Finance’s website in Arabic, here(link is external).

 Taxes for the Kurdistan Region: In the Kurdistan region, a 5% tax is imposed on basic salary and any allowances in excess of 30% of the basic salary.